Automattic/client-example/README.md

 ## Callback controller

 The callback controller also works using the handlers set up by the Connection Manager at initialization state.
 This callback is needed for WordPress.com to confirm the registration intent.

+## TODO

+- extract caching mechanism from wp super cache as a Jetpack package to use a read-through cache for compressed assets
+- include lazy images?
+- include photon?
+- add critical CSS
+- fetch and serve concatenated assets from origin
+- minify html